ryan-bradford/Capsol-API/README.md

 /src/services -> stores important business processes that are tangential to database or entity.
 Here is where business logic will go.<br>
 /src/entities -> all the entities that this app will use.
 Here is where the validation will go.<br>
 /src/public -> any publicly accessible scripts (CSS, JS, ect);<br>
-/src/routes -> links the views to the entities/DAOS<br>
+/src/controllers -> links the views to the entities/DAOS<br>
+/src/routes -> links the controller to the proper auth + validation methods<br>
 /src/shared -> any helper functions that need to be used globally<br>
 /src/views -> the PUG views for rendering the JSON content<br>

 APIs:

 GET /investors                  - get all investors<br>
 POST /investors                 - create an investor<br>